codecrafters-io/build-your-own-redis/solutions/haskell/05-echo/explanation.md

 import Prelude hiding (concat)
 ```

-This allows us to refer to the ByteString concat function as `B.concat`.
+This allows us to refer to ByteString's concat function as `B.concat`.

 ## 1.5.
 Algebra Driven Design
 Until now, we did not have to write large and involved pieces of code.